opencog/link-grammar/README.md

    Another alternative is libunistring (which seems to be LGPL!?)
       http://www.gnu.org/software/libunistring/
-   *  pros: smaller, simpler than ICU.
+   *  Pros: smaller, simpler than ICU.
-   *  cons: might have problems with MS Windows.
+   *  Cons: might have problems with MS Windows.

 - Assorted minor cleanup:
    * Should provide a query that returns compile-time consts,